Nodefusion/NodefusionPortal.UserManual/README/Organizations/Cases/Create-Case.md

 On the top of the create Case we have two buttons.

-The Save button is disabled until the user fills in the values in all the required fields.
+After user fills in all fields, he can use the save button.
+If user did not fill in all fields, user will be shown error on what he needs to fill or change.
 When you press save, a new case will be created based on the values you set inside the fields.

 The TeamViewer button will download a TeamViewer QuickSupport app that will allow a Nodefusion Support agent to connect to the user's computer and help regarding the case.